JakubAndrysek/PySpaceMouse/README.md

     - on other platforms it possible works with original package `pip install easyhid`

 ## Basic Usage:

+If the 3Dconnexion driver is installed, please ensure to stop `3DconnexionHelper` before running your python scripts.

 [basicExample.py](https://github.com/JakubAndrysek/PySpaceMouse/blob/master/examples/basicExample.py)
 ````py
 import pyspacemouse